hotdoujiang/dataviz-project-proposal/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

- * (insert your question or task here) How does the X vary over time?
+* How is the economic freedom distribution around the world?
+Is there any region pattern?
+* Which are the top countries who have the most tax burden?
- * (insert your question or task here) Is there any correlation between X and Y?
+* Is there any relationship between trade freedom and the country location? i.e. whether it is a inland country or not?
- * (insert your question or task here) Are there interesting spatial patterns in X?
- * (insert your question or task here) How many X are there across different Y?

 ## Sketches